tauthethirtythird/io_qp2_rule_kor/readme.md

 - `Garbage messiness` is increased
 - `Garbage favor` is decreased
 - Rising garbage animation is removed, instead spawns instantaneously (same as TL)
-- Removes system of decreasing `Targeting factor` when in danger
+- Removes system of decreasing `Targeting Factor` when in danger

 ### No Hold (Temperance)